Begonia x benariensis

 - Get BIG Results!

-- Thrives in all climates in full sun or shade
+- Thrives in full sun to full shade

 - Excellent germination rates

 - Uses: Packs, Pots, Hanging Baskets, Mixed Containers and Landscape

 - Sow time: from mid of December onwards

 - Germination*: Begonias require light to germinate, do not cover seed or pellets.
 Germination occurs in 5-10 days at 73-80 °F (23-26 °C), with a relative humidity of 95 % or higher.
 For pelleted seed, slightly higher temperatures and 100 % relative humidity aid in uniformity of germination.
 Germination media with a pH of 5.5-6.5 is optimum.
 Uniformly moist and well-drained soils are important.

 - Growing On: 6-7 weeks after sowing transplant 1 plug into 12-13 cm pot (12 cm: 35-40 pots/m2, 13 cm: 30-35 pots/m2).
 The plugs should have 2-3 sets of true leaves.
 High light conditions promote better branching and earlier flowering.

 Sowing media: pH 5.5-5.8; EC 0.5-0.75